 Our Surf Therapy retreats are designed for anyone over 18 years old who wants to work on their personal development.
 Previous surfing experience is not required.

-All participants will be fully accommodated at the luxurious Shark’s Lodge, which is located in Portugal’s scenic Baleal Bay, approximately 100 kilometers (62 miles) north of the capital Lisbon.
+All participants will be fully accommodated at the luxurious A Good Place Portugal villa, which is located in Portugal’s scenic west Algarves, approximately 130 kilometers (75 miles) from Faro Airport.

-The hotel is only a seven-minute walk from the beach, where Surf Therapy sessions are held starting at 7 am.
+The villa is only a seven-minute drive from Arrifana beach, where Surf Therapy sessions are held.
 Here, participants take part in morning exercises to relieve any tension before the surfing begins.

 Exercises include various therapeutic interventions, such as connective breath-work techniques, energetic work, tapping and psoas shaking.
-This is followed by a standard European breakfast consisting of eggs, meat, bread, various spreads, yoghurt, muesli, fruit, coffee, tea and juice.
+This is followed by a lovely energizing breakfast consisting of eggs, bread, various spreads, yoghurt, muesli, fruit, coffee, tea and juice.

 At 9:30 am, participants will take to the waves following a mindful sharing session.
 Our surfing coaches, trained in both mental and physical health, will always be at hand to provide you with any assistance you need.

-Water temperatures vary from about 12°C (54°F) in winter to a maximum of 19°C (66°F) in summer, so all participants must wear a wetsuit, which we will provide.
+Water temperatures vary from about 14°C (54°F) in winter to a maximum of 21°C (66°F) in summer, so all participants must wear a wetsuit, which we will provide.

 After two hours of surf time, participants gather on the beach for another mindful sharing session to discuss their experiences, thoughts and feelings, both with our trained counsellors and with each other.

 At 1 pm, everyone will enjoy a well-deserved lunch, along with some free time, before reconvening at 3 pm for another round of therapeutic intervention.
 This continues until 6:30 pm when dinner is served.
-(Lunches and dinners generally consist of tasty fusion-cooked meals and sandwiches.)
+(Lunches and dinners generally consist of tasty fusion-cooked meals).

-All meals are included at the retreat, except for dinner on the final night when participants and instructors will enjoy a night out on the town.
+All meals are included at the retreat, except for dinner on arriving day and the final night when participants and instructors will enjoy a night out at the beach.

-Our week-long retreat packages include seven nights at Shark’s Lodge; five optional surfing lessons (available at all levels); therapeutic and bodywork activities by trained coaches; all breakfasts, lunches and dinners (except dinner on the final night); two yoga sessions; and insurance covering the surfing lessons.
+Our week-long retreat packages include seven nights in a luxurious accommodation; five optional surfing lessons (available at all levels); therapeutic and bodywork activities by trained coaches; all breakfasts, lunches and 5 dinners; two yoga sessions; and insurance covering the surfing lessons.

-Retreat packages do not include transportation to Portugal, transportation to and from the airport in Lisbon (although we can help you with this), and travel insurance.
+Retreat packages do not include transportation to Portugal, transportation to and from the airport in Faro (although we can help you with this), and travel insurance.

 For further details, please refer to the FAQ section of our website.
 And for updates on future Surf Therapy Travel retreats, you can subscribe to our free newsletter from the website’s main page.